jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=_gF1oGQ2hAA&feature=youtu.be&t=57

 New technology is either our salvation.
 Or our distraction.
 This is frontline pain.
 It's not caused by Progressives, or Conservatives.
-It's neither someone else problem, or unfortunate.
-This is pain the evolution uses to force it's lifeforms to adapt, and if we refuse life finds someone else to carry it's banner.
+It's neither someone else problem, or bad luck.
+This is our society's pain.
+Pain is what evolution uses to force it's lifeforms to adapt, and if we refuse life finds someone else to carry it's banner.

 And these are the poor souls car insurance adjusters speak to all day.
 While most aren't so devastated; far too many are (in fact many adjusters don't use social media because of threats from callers, sadly a kidnapping isn't not too outlandish.
 Some people send thank-you flowers though so there's good and bad).
 Deadly crashes, mutilations, hijackings, murders, drive-bys, drunk driving, car fires, and yes, distracted driving.
 Every human tragedy eventually calls an insurance adjuster.
 And all the while DING-DING-DING-DING-DING-DING.